Questions And Answers About Opioids And Chronic Pain

 Questions and answers have been edited for length and clarity.

-Isn't it true that ... acetaminophen can be very damaging to the liver, particularly with daily long term use? — Emma Juneau
+Isn't it true that ... acetaminophen can be very damaging to the liver, particularly with daily long-term use? — Emma Juneau

 For treatment of chronic pain, especially arthritis pain, higher doses of acetaminophen have been recommended, and there are good studies supporting that it can be quite effective for pain.
 You get a cumulative effect with the higher doses.